Kalpana Rawal: Education and early career

-and she showed her worth by superseding their expectations and becoming the first female lawyer in Kenya.
-She was enrolled as an advocate of the High Court of Kenya in July, 1975.
-She had taught administration and regular police officers at Lower Kabete for a year.
-When she started her private practice, K H Rawal Advocates, the offices were located at Imenti House and she worked from there until 1999 when she was appointed Commissioner of Assize.
-In 1975 she worked as a teacher of both administration and regular police officers at Lower Kabete.
-In the same year, she set up a private practice becoming the first woman lawyer to do so in Kenya.
-She run a general practice until 1999 when she was appointed a commissioner of assize, and judge of the High Court thereafter.
+She had a general practice until 1999 when she was appointed a commissioner of assize, and judge of the High Court thereafter.

 Judicial career

 Rawal has over 40 years experience in the legal profession and as at May 2011 had served as a judge for 11 years most of which was in Nairobi.
 A year later, the mother of two sons was appointed a Judge of the High Court of Kenya, and she consequently stopped working at her law firm which is still operational.
 During her tenure, she reformed each of the divisions in which she was appointed – Civil, Criminal, Family, Environmental and Land Law – by reducing severe backlog and improving the expeditious disposal of cases.

 In April, 2010, Rawal was appointed the Liaison Judge for Kenya making her a member of the International Hague Network of Judges and the Chief Justice also appointed her to assist the International Criminal Court (ICC) to take evidence of security officers in respect of the investigation into 2007/2008 Post Election Violence.

 In 2011, while still at the High Court, she delivered a judgment against the Ethics and Anti-Corruption Commission, barring it from confiscating assets of Stanley Amuti, former National Water Conservation and Pipeline Corporation finance boss, to recover Sh140 million.

 In the same year, she was among nine applicants interviewed for the position of Chief Justice of Kenya by the Judicial Service Commission but she lost to former Chief Justice Willy Mutunga.

 Opportunity came knocking on February 22, 2013 when the Judicial Service Commission nominated her for the position of Deputy Chief Justice.